worldviewer/ionic-social-network/README.md

 Adam did a Google search on "electric joule heating", and there weren't a lot of search hits like with other climate change topics.
 He also noticed that of the ones that ame up, they were highly technical and somewhat scattered over a dozen websites.
 He started to feel a bit anxious that maybe this wasn't really all that important, and that he should perhaps get back to the work he was *supposed* to be doing.
 He really just wanted a quick explanation of what it was; he wasn't looking to take on a lengthy investigation.

-So, he goes to http://thepeer.reviews and he sees the following screen:
+Adam goes to http://thepeer.reviews and he sees the following screen:

 <p align="center">
   <img src="https://github.com/worldviewer/ionic-social-network/blob/master/www/img/ionic-creator-homepage.jpg" />